tonyho/app-framework-binder/doc/afb-overview.md

 ### Adding native features to HTML5/QML applications

-Applications can provide with their packaged delivery a plugin.
+Applications can provide with their packaged delivery a binding.
-That plugin will be instanciated for each application instance.
+That binding will be instanciated for each application instance.
-The methods of the plugin will be accessible by applications and will be excuted within the security context.
+The methods of the binding will be accessible by applications and will be excuted within the security context.

 ### Offering services to the system

-It is possible to run the binder afb-daemon as a daemon that provides the API of its plugins.
+It is possible to run the binder afb-daemon as a daemon that provides the API of its bindings.

 This will be used for: